 The Summer School on the Regulation of Energy Utilities is directed by Carlos Batlle.

-Please note that this is a residential training and to ensure your safety the room will have a reduced capacity.
+Please note that this is a residential training.
 Thus, only a selected number of participants will be admitted.
 Participants will receive a response regarding their admission soon after the registration deadline.

 Europe has undertaken the great task of integrating the energy markets at the continental level.
 Much progress has been achieved thanks to comprehensive policy and regulatory efforts put forth to coordinate the objectives of all market participants in an open, fair and sustainable competitive market.
 Energy companies, Transmission System Operators, distribution utilities and every market agent has been tasked to align local policies and regulatory frameworks with a more and more comprehensive European regulatory framework that fosters cross-border exchange and cooperation.